-System and types of systems, surroundings, work, heat, energy, extensive and intensive properties, state functions.
+System and types of system, surrounding, work, heat, energy, extensive and intensive properties, state functions.

-First law of thermodynamics - internal energy and enthalpy, heat capacity and specific heat, measurement of $\Delta U$ and $\Delta H$ , Hess's law of constant heat summation, enthalpies of bond dissociation, combustion, formation, atomization, sublimation, phase transformation, ionization and solution.
+First law of thermodynamics -internal energy and enthalpy, heat capacity and specific heat, measurement of ?U and ?H, Hess's law of constant heat summation, enthalpies of bond dissociation, combustion, formation atomization, sublimation, phase transformation, ionization and solution.

-Introduction of entropy as a state function, free energy change for spontaneous and non-spontaneous processes, criteria for equilibrium.
+Introduction of entropy as a state function, free energy change for spontaneous and non spontaneous process criteria for equilibrium.